jodyheavener/circleci-vscode/README.md

 A: Check to ensure you're on a fully qualified branch, and not a rebase commit, detached HEAD, or other funky Git state.
 The extension check for the non-ambiguous name of the ref.

 Q: I see the error message: "There was an issue loading Pipeline/Workflow/Job/etc..."
-A: An error occured during an API request.
+A: An error occurred during an API request.
 These are a little hard to debug, but you should ensure that your API token is valid.

 ## Development